alainseys/project_creativecommons.org/CONTRIBUTING.md

 Complete the installation process and make note of your username and password so that you can log in (below).

+Alternatively, see the WordPress CLI section below for an example of how to install WordPress via the command line.

 ### Log in to WordPress

 With the development server running, log in to the local WordPress with the